-Yuanqiu Feng, PhD Candidate, received her concurrent BA Architecture and Master of Landscape Architecture from the National University of Singapore (NUS) in 2015.
-Prior to entering the PhD program at SNRE, she was an instructor in the MLA program in NUS, where she assisted in teaching design studio and urban ecology courses.
-She is broadly interested in issues surrounding urban green space, and ecological design approaches for tropical cities.
+Yuanqiu Feng, PhD Candidate, received her concurrent BA in Architecture and a Master of Landscape Architecture from the National University of Singapore (NUS) in 2015.
+Prior to entering the PhD program at SNRE, she was an instructor in the MLA program at NUS, where she assisted in teaching design studio and urban ecology courses.
+She is broadly interested in issues surrounding urban green spaces and ecological design approaches for tropical cities.
 Yuanqiu's studies are supported by the NUS Overseas Graduate Scholarship.

 Jiayang Li, PhD Pre-Candidate, received her BE in Landscape Architecture from Tongji University in Shanghai, China, and her Master of Landscape Architecture from the University of Michigan.
 During her master’s studies, she worked part-time at SmithGroupJJR Ann Arbor office on landscape design and planning projects in Michigan and Ohio.
 She also served as a graduate student instructor for a number of design studios in the MLA program.
 Jiayang is interested in exploring how green infrastructure can improve the quality of urban spaces and promote the well-being of urban residents in a fast-changing climate and society.

 Yanling Mo, Masters Candidate Landscape Architecture, received her BE in landscape architecture from architecture school of Fuzhou University.
 She is currently a second-year student in the Landscape Architecture program at the University of Michigan.
 Yanling is interested in sustainability and resilience of the built environment in both urban and rural areas.
 She focuses to be a nature and society-oriented designer, exploring more adaptive methods of ecological design.
 She also hopes that her work will not only expand human knowledge of green spaces, but strengthen our ecologies and biophysical exchanges as well.